 Sometimes people think when following the Montessori method, toys must always be wooden, and that plastic is not ok.
 Well, that is not the case.
 Plastic toys in general do not go against the Montessori principles, except for ones that light up and have buttons to push generally.
 You know the kind.
 Those noisy annoying types that we tend to hide the batteries on!
 Haha!

 Ideally, you want to be purchasing natural baby toys.
 What do we mean by that?
 We mean items that are made from natural materials.
-So straight away we think of wooden baby toys, but cotton, wool, metal and ceramic items are great too.
+So straight away we think of montessori toys like wood but cotton, wool, metal and ceramic items are great too.

 Books are also ideal but for now though, we are going to concentrate on educational toys for babies under 12 months.
 As we know too well how hard it can be to know what the most suitable baby toys by age are, we wanted to help and give you some ideas below.
 These are only suggestions, and everyone’s children develop at different times so follow your child’s lead.

 Newborns are the easiest to “buy” for as they require truly little.
 Even though they want to hold on to things, their grasping skill won’t be fully developed until around 3 months, so save the rattles until then.
 It is all about the senses in this period.
 Talk to your baby, sing to them and as they can pick up your face from around 20-30cm away, keep them close.
 I mean who needs an excuse to keep their newborn close anyway!!

 Baby Toys 0-3 Months

 Now your baby’s eyesight is beginning to develop, cot mobiles are a great addition.
 For the first 6 weeks, black and white are what they see best but after that, try introducing bright primary colours.
 So think about your red, blue and yellow items.
 This is not limited to just mobiles either.
 High contrast books, images and flashcards are spots on too.
 Oh, and let's not forget that they will now enjoy listening to items that rattle or shake.